-A. Has the Columbus area attained the 2008 8-hour ozone NAAQS?
+A. Has the Cleveland area attained the 2008 8-hour ozone NAAQS?

 For redesignation of a nonattainment area to attainment, the CAA requires EPA to determine that the area has attained the applicable NAAQS (CAA section 107(d)(3)(E)(i)).
 An area is attaining the 2008 ozone NAAQS if it meets the 2008 ozone NAAQS, as determined in accordance with 40 CFR 50.15 and appendix P of part 50, based on three complete, consecutive calendar years of quality-assured air quality data for all monitoring sites in the area.
-To attain the NAAQS, the three-year average of the annual fourth-highest daily maximum 8-hour average ozone concentrations (ozone design values) at each monitor must not exceed 0.075 ppm.
+To attain the NAAOS, the 3-year average of the annual 4th high daily maximum 8hour average ozone concentrations (ozone design values) at each monitor must not exceed 0.075 ppm when truncated after the thousandth decimal place.
 The air quality data must be collected and quality-assured in accordance with 40 CFR part 58 and recorded in EPA's Air Quality System (AQS).
 Ambient air quality monitoring data for the 3-year period must also meet data completeness requirements.
-An ozone design value is valid if daily maximum 8-hour average concentrations are available for at least 90 percent of the days within the ozone monitoring seasons,2 on average, for the three-year period, with a minimum data completeness of 75 percent during the ozone monitoring season of any year during the three-year period.
+An ozone design value is valid if daily maximum 8-hour average concentrations are available for at least 90% of the days within the ozone monitoring seasons,2 on average, for the 3-year period, with a minimum data completeness of 75% during the ozone monitoring season of any year during the 3-year period.
 See section 2.3 of appendix P to 40 CFR part 50.